 “When we got back to Bragg, there was a rumor going around that the President rushed the rescue mission so he could get the positive press coverage needed to help him win the crucial primaries coming up in May and June against the surging Senator from Massachusetts.
 I, for one, would hate to believe such a thing.
 If it were in fact true, then I can only wonder how well the man sleeps at night with the weight of eight souls pressed so heavily upon his heart and mind.

 As it turned out, he won his Party’s nomination, but lost the general election in an embarrassing landslide to his Republican opponent.”
-Again, not something that would go over well in the hallways of liberal publishing.

 Rather than waste my time whining about the blatant prejudice by liberal editors against fictional characters proudly embracing traditional values, I decided to team with a very solid publisher and get the novel out via Amazon.com.
 The question being, will anyone support it?